hyomuk-kim/hyomuk-kim.github.io/_pages/about.md

   - /about.html
 ---

 I am a 1st-year Master's student in Electrical and Computer Engineering at UC San Diego, specializing in Intelligent Systems, Robotics, and Control (EC80).
-I recently joined the <a href="https://existentialrobotics.org/" style="color: #FFCD00; font-weight: bold; text-decoration: none;">Existential Robotics Laboratory</a> (ERL), where I am supervised by Professor <a href="https://natanaso.github.io/" style="color: #FFCD00; font-weight: bold; text-decoration: none;">Nikolay Atanasov</a>.
+I recently joined the <a href="https://existentialrobotics.org/" style="color: #E7CF27; font-weight: bold; text-decoration: none;">Existential Robotics Laboratory</a> (ERL), where I am supervised by Professor <a href="https://natanaso.github.io/" style="color: #E7CF27; font-weight: bold; text-decoration: none;">Nikolay Atanasov</a>.

 <details>
-  <summary><b>Click to expand my past journey</b></summary>
+  <summary><b style="color: #0F4C81;">Click to expand my past journey</b></summary>
   <br>
-  Prior to joining UC San Diego, I was a Staff Engineer at the Robot Center of <a href="https://research.samsung.com"  style="color: #FFCD00; font-weight: bold; text-decoration: none;">Samsung Research</a>, where I focused on mobile robotic navigation.
-Working under the guidance of <a href="https://linkedin.com/in/junghyun-kwon"  style="color: #FFCD00; font-weight: bold; text-decoration: none;">Junghyun Kwon</a>, I specialized in visual SLAM, 3D localization, mapping, and robust motion planning. <br><br>
+  Prior to joining UC San Diego, I was a Staff Engineer at the Robot Center of <a href="https://research.samsung.com"  style="color: #E7CF27; font-weight: bold; text-decoration: none;">Samsung Research</a>, where I focused on mobile robotic navigation.
+Working under the guidance of <a href="https://linkedin.com/in/junghyun-kwon"  style="color: #E7CF27; font-weight: bold; text-decoration: none;">Junghyun Kwon</a>, I specialized in visual SLAM, 3D localization, mapping, and robust motion planning. <br><br>
   My research extends beyond robotics into applied AI.
-At Samsung's Global AI Center, advised by <a href="https://linkedin.com/in/chanwoo-kim-2628a622" style="color: #FFCD00; font-weight: bold; text-decoration: none;">Chanwoo Kim</a>, I engineered a Neural Text-To-Speech (TTS) engine—executing the entire pipeline from data collection and model training to C++ deployment.
+At Samsung's Global AI Center, advised by <a href="https://linkedin.com/in/chanwoo-kim-2628a622" style="color: #E7CF27; font-weight: bold; text-decoration: none;">Chanwoo Kim</a>, I engineered a Neural Text-To-Speech (TTS) engine—executing the entire pipeline from data collection and model training to C++ deployment.
 I also contributed to projects involving neural networks for Brain-Machine Interfaces (BMI) and command recommendation engines for AI agents. <br><br>
   Earlier in my career, I built a strong foundation in hardware and product development.
 I spent 5 years at Samsung's Visual Display Division, validating circuit systems for flagship TVs.
 Additionally, I led a 6-member team at C-Lab as a Project Manager, spearheading the development of a cross-device content archive platform.
 </details>

-> For a comprehensive overview of my experience, please refer to my <a href="https://hyomuk-kim.github.io/files/Curriculum-Vitae_Hyomuk-Kim.pdf" style="color: #FFCD00; font-weight: bold; text-decoration: none;">Curriculum Vitae</a>.
+> For a comprehensive overview of my experience, please refer to my <a href="https://hyomuk-kim.github.io/files/Curriculum-Vitae_Hyomuk-Kim.pdf" style="color: #E7CF27; font-weight: bold; text-decoration: none;">Curriculum Vitae</a>.

 <h2 style="color: #0F4C81; margin-bottom: 10px;">News</h2>